 Inspired by the wood-fired Robata grills of Japan, Mizu offers a refreshed take on live-fire cooking atop the Hyatt Centric in the heart of Charlotte’s SouthPark neighborhood.
 Led by the award-winning Indigo Road Hospitality Group, the rooftop restaurant combines the traditions of ancient Japanese cooking with Southern influences and Asian flavors.
-The kitchen, helmed by Executive Chef Michael Chanthavong, features a seafood-focused menu composed of wood-fired, raw, and chilled offerings.
+The chef offers a seafood-focused menu composed of wood-fired, raw, and chilled offerings.
 True to the word Mizu’s translation to ‘water’ in Japanese, the space’s design takes inspiration from natural elements, which are incorporated throughout the chic, minimalist restaurant, and outdoor terrace with sweeping city views.

 What is Robata Cooking